Are there any eligibility restrictions (e.g. age, gender, nationality)?

 iv.
 Other reasons for Leave

-EMBL grants special paid and/or unpaid leave on certain occasions such as marriage, birth of a child as well as for training.
+EMBL grants special paid and/or unpaid leave on certain occasions such as e.g. entering into union, training.
 Also, all staff members at EMBL receive the public holidays in the country of their duty station.

 i.
 Removal Expenses